driver-pete/boot-stateless-social/README.md

 The build files and application.properties include commented out configuration for postgresql, mostly for testing behavior across server reboots.

-Needs Gradle 2 or maven 3 and JDK 7
+Needs Gradle 2 and JDK 7

 build with `gradle build`
 run with `gradle run`

-or go with `mvn spring-boot:run`

 ===================
 Architecture: